Active Clamp Forward-Flyback

 Selecting Internal modulator as the Control parameter, enables use of the internal PWM modulator for driving S1 and S2 switches instead of digital input pins.
 In this configuration, two additional component inputs will be present.
 The En input is used to enable/disable the internal PWM modulator, while In is used as a reference signal input.

-Selecting Model as the Control parameter, enables setting of the IGBTs gate drive signals directly from the signal processing model.
+Selecting Model as the Control parameter, enables setting of the switch gate drive signals directly from the signal processing model.
 The input pin gates appears on the component.
 It is a 2-element vector input, where the first value (index 0) controls the S1 gate and the second value (index 1) controls the S2 gate.
 When controlled from the model, logic is always active high.
+This control option is available only when SPC is selected as Solver platform.

 Analog output variable naming for the active clamp forward-flyback switching block (internal to the component)